Lumi-supercomputer/lumi-userguide/docs/storage/object/index.md

 # LUMI-O: The Object Storage

 !!! warning
-    This page is about a partition that is not yet available.
+    This page is about a hardware partition that is not yet available.

 The LUMI-O object store offers a total of 30 PB storage for storing, sharing, and staging of data.